maticnetwork/whitepaper/README.md

 Fees are the important factor to reward validators and prevent certain kind of security attacks like DoS.
 But, the problem is the variation of fees depending upon the pending transaction pool due to the limited block size.

-**Matic Network enables low cost transactions by achieving economies of scale by doing large number of transactions on the Delegate layer which ensures low cost and then batching the proofs of the Matic blocks using the Merkle root of the blocks** to a highly decentralized mainchain (for ex.
+**Matic Network enables low cost transactions by achieving economies of scale by doing large number of transactions on the Block Producer layer which ensures low cost and then batching the proofs of the Matic blocks using the Merkle root of the blocks** to a highly decentralized mainchain (for ex.
 Ethereum) using a decentralized layer of PoS Stakers.

 ### Poor Usability {#pf}